 Roy Samuelson is a consultant, voice talent, and catalyst for quality and excellence in Audio Description.
 Roy has voiced description for thousands of series and films.
 He is the creator of Kevin’s Way, which honors his colleague's memory by emphasizing the importance of including blind professionals in all aspects of AD.
 In addition to voicing and coaching AD, he has founded The Audio Description Network Alliance (ADNA) Credit List and The ADNA Presents Podcast (featuring 130 AD professional interviews, along with Vol I kindle book).
 Roy has advocated and paved the way for AD recognition within entertainment organizations, like the Television Academy (Emmys), SAG Awards, Grammys, and SOVAS.
 Roy and Colleen often collaborate on workshops and panels to coach those interested in getting involved in the Audio Description industry.

 Jan Vulgaropulos is the co-founder of Audio Description Training Retreats.
-As of January 2022, Jan has retired as Executive Director, but will remain a consultant and hopeful host of future in-person retreats.
+As of January 2022, Jan has retired as Executive Director, but will remain a consultant and will always be an integral figure in the development of quality description.
 Jan innovated all aspects of ADTR including collaborating with Colleen as a business and teaching partner, rather than just a blind consultant.
 Sharing her warmth and advice to each individual student set a precedent that Colleen immediately understood and continues.
 In addition to training, Jan provided AD of live theatre and movies in the Raleigh-Durham area for over 14 years.
 She also has experience in editing and writing AD scripts for film, through Serafino Sound Studio.
 Jan graduated from Tufts University with a BS degree in Mental Health.
 She lives with her husband Spyro (our part-time chef during retreats) in North Carolina, and is currently embracing her role as a grandmother!
 Jan looks forward to where description is headed and is hopeful for the future of access and inclusion.